ABIGAILDEBBY/DefaultRiskModel/README.md

 # Loan Default Prediction

-This project aims to predict whether a loan will be approved or denied based on various features of the applicants.
-By leveraging machine learning algorithms, this model helps financial institutions make informed decisions regarding loan approvals.
+This project aims to predict whether a loan will default, as well as estimate the monetary loss incurred if it does.
+By leveraging machine learning algorithms, this model helps financial institutions make informed decisions regarding loan approvals and manage financial risks.

 ![Loan Prediction](path_to_image/loan_prediction_image.png)